Wednesday 26 June 1940

 The Luftwaffe's night raids against Great Britain continue.
 KG 27 sends about 100 aircraft against northern England and southern Scotland.
-In addition, a few Heinkel 111s attack the docks at Avonmouth and Portishead, some others attack the train station at Bristol.
+In addition, about three Heinkel 111s attack the docks at Avonmouth and Portishead.
+Some others attack the train station at Bristol.
 The Luftwaffe loses one bomber.

 The Luftwaffe is withdrawing many of its fighter units to their home bases in Germany for rest and refit.
 JG 26 returns to its home bases on the Rhine, but before it does, it loses ace Lt.
 Otto-Heinrich Hillecke of II./JG 26 in a dogfight.

 A major Luftwaffe conference is held at The Hague to discuss the new strategies necessary for a war against England.
 In attendance are: Generalfeldmarschall Göring, Generalluftzeugmeister Ernst Udet, General Albert Kesselring, Chief of Personnel General Kastner, General Bruno Lörner and ZG 1 Gruppenkommandeur Hptm.
 Wolfgang Falck.
 Goering instructs Falck to set up a Nachtjagdgeschwader (NJG) force, initial formation designated NJG 1, which will have two groups: one of Bf 110s, and the other of Bf 109s.
 Falck chooses Macki Steinhoff to lead the second group.